Transport Layer:

 - UDP is suitable for multicasting; its capability is embedded in UPD software but not in TCP software.
 It is used for management process such as SNMP.

-- Connection Oriented Services: It first establishes the connection between sender and receiver.
-Next, it transmits data then releases connection.
+- Connection-Oriented Services: First, it establishes the connection between the sender and receiver.
+Next, it transmits data and then releases connection.

-- TCP (Transmission Control Protocol) creates virtual connection between two TCP and sends data.
+- TCP (Transmission Control Protocol) creates a virtual connection between two TCPs and sends data.
 It is used for flow and error control mechanisms at the transport layer.

 - TCP connections normally consist of a three-way connection establishment.
 It uses three ways handshaking, data transfer and connection termination.
 It’s required to have three or four ways handshaking.